-Applications for pupils having statements of special educational needs will be dealt with in accordance with the Code of Practice on Special Educational Needs.
+- 4.1 Kelvin Hall School has an agreed admission number of 320 pupils for Years 7 11 in 2025-2026.
+Pupils will not be admitted above the Published Admission Number unless exceptional circumstances apply. - 4.2 Applications for pupils having statements of special educational needs will be dealt with in accordance with the Code of Practice on Special Educational Needs.
 Where a school is named in a child's statement following consultation with the Head and Governors, the Governing Body is required to admit the pupil.
-After the allocation of statemented pupils, where the number of applications is greater than the remaining places the following criteria will be applied in the order set out below:

-- 1. Looked after children.
+After the allocation of statemented pupils, where the number of applications is greater than the remaining places the following criteria will be applied in the order set out below: - Looked after children.
 A looked after child is a child in the care of a Local Authority or provided with accommodation by that Authority (section 22 of the Children Act 1989).
-This includes children who to have been in state care outside of England but ceased to be so as a result of being adopted. - 2.
+This includes children who to have been in state care outside of England but ceased to be so as a result of being adopted; - 2.
 Significant medical factors or exceptional family circumstances.
-(See note (i) below) - 3.
+(See note 1 below); - 3.
 Having a brother or sister who will be attending the school at the expected time of admission.
-(See note (ii) below) - 4.
-Children of staff, provided that the member of staff has been employed at Kelvin Hall for a minimum of two years and/or has been recruited to fill a post for which there is a demonstrable skills shortage. - 5.
-Geographical, with priority given to those living nearest to the school.
-(See notes (iii) and (iv) below)
+(See note 2 below); - Children of staff, provided that the member of staff has been employed at Kelvin Hall for a minimum of two years and/or has been recruited to fill a post for which there is a demonstrable skills shortage; - Geographical, with priority given to those living nearest to the school.
+(See note 4 below).